The Non Technical Guide to Atomic Swaps

 Putting this all together, in an atomic swap, funds are locked inside smart contracts that can be publicly inspected on the blockchain.
 The funds can only be released with a preimage, a private key of sorts, that matches the hash of these contracts.

 Atomic Swap technology is just starting out and it still has several limitations.
-For example, both currencies that are being exchanged must have the same hash algorithm and both currencies should support specific types of smart contracts.
+For example, both currencies that are being exchanged generally must have the same hash algorithm and both currencies should support specific types of smart contracts.

-At the moment you will also need certain programming skills to use atomic swaps.
-However, in the future it’s highly probable that cryptocurrency wallets will offer this technology built in to their software.
+At the moment, there are a limited number of atomic swap platforms.
+Without these, you may also need certain programming skills to use atomic swaps.
+However, in the future it’s highly probable that cryptocurrency wallets will offer this technology built into their software.

 By now I bet you already understand the impact atomic swaps might have on cryptocurrency users.
 Just imagine the opportunities this can open up once you have the ability to morph currencies instantly.

 As an individual, you can use whatever coin you desire depending on its capabilities.
 For example, if you want to use a more private coin you can instantly switch to Monero.
 Perhaps you’re looking for a better store of value, or for a coin with the lowest transaction fees.

 Add the Lightning network on top of this and you basically get the ability to move any type and any amount of cryptocurrency with zero fees, instantly.
 Pretty neat, right?

-Well up until today only few successful tests have been done with this technology.
+Well up until today only a few small-scale platforms have been created with this technology.
 But as cryptocurrencies become more mainstream, and market competition between wallet providers and cryptocurrencies increase, new solutions like Atomic Swaps will come to fruition.

-Hopefully by now you understand what Atomic Swaps are – A way for individuals to exchange different cryptocurrencies directly without the need for trust or a third party.
+Hopefully by now you understand what Atomic Swaps are – A way for individuals to exchange cryptocurrencies from different blockchains directly, without the need for trust or a third party.

 You may still have some questions or comments.
-If so, let me know in the comment section below.
+If so, let me know in the comments section below.